G8TIC/radar/README.md

 ### Acknowledgements

-Portions of this project (sha256, hmac-sha256) use open source code contributed by Apple Inc. and are duly acknowleged.
+Portions of this project (sha256, hmac-sha256) use open source code contributed by Apple Inc. and are duly acknowledged.

-Portions of this project (sha512) use open source code contributed by Aaron D. Gifford and Jelte Jansen and are duly acknowleged.
+Portions of this project (sha512) use open source code contributed by Aaron D. Gifford and Jelte Jansen and are duly acknowledged.

 ### License